bertrandom/Switch-Fightstick/README.md

 * 10240 base egg steps single egg hatching
 * 5 box release (releases 5 consecutive boxes of pokemon)

+Scripts that support lower powered boards (arduinos mostly):
+* 5 box release (releases 5 consecutive boxes of pokemon)
+* All scripts will be updated for baseline support for ATMega16U2 and above + all new scripts will have support included

-Scripts in the development stage:
+Scripts in the planning phase:
-* Multi hatching for all other egg steps
-* Surprise trading
+* Surprise trade whole box
+* Hatch many boxes
-* Link trading
+* Watt farming

 If you would like to just download the hex files for flashing, go [here](https://github.com/ironandstee1/pkmn-hexes).
 The directions on thie Readme are specifically for people who want to make the files themselves, either for the purpose of understanding or changing the code.
 The instuctions below require knowledge of how to install and use a gcc.
 A link/tutorial is provided for windows.